 While the use of opaque ABS structures has already retreated, the European Commission is giving securitization a fresh push through the new comprehensive Securitization Regulation (“SR”), effective per 1 January 2019.
 This set includes the Simple, Transparent and Standardized (“STS”) securitization framework.
 It clarifies due diligence obligations between ABS originators, underwriters, and investors and brings existing rules on EU securitizations (for example in Solvency II, AIFMD and CRR) under a common roof.
 While compliance with STS framework is not compulsory, both issuers and investors clearly have an incentive to structure and invest in STS-compliant securitizations, as we will describe later.

 The European Commission is giving securitization a fresh push through the new comprehensive Securitization Regulation (“SR”), effective per 1 January 2019

 The STS framework can be divided into three parts.
-Below the most important criteria of
+Below the most important criteria of each part:

 The compliance with the STS requirements must be verified by an independent Third Party Verification Agent, authorized by the local financial authorities.
 That agent must ensure that issuers treat investors fairly and ensure that loans are placed into securitizations are of the same quality as those held on their own balance sheet (i.e. no adverse selection).
 These requirements will likely increase both collateral quality and loan data quality for ABS investors, which will reduce credit risk and increase quality of investor analysis.
 While STS will also result in higher costs for issuers and not all ABS that our Fund invests in (such as CLOs and CMBS) will yet qualify for STS treatment, we are hopeful that this is the first step to more sustainable and responsible growth of the ABS market.